Solutions keyboard_arrow_down keyboard_arrow_up

 Add any columns and rows you want on your block to create the right layout and add the elements you want to use.

 The next step is to add the title and some information about your course.
 For this example, we’ll add the course name, course summary, course image and link to the course page.
-Hover over each element, click and select the field you want to use.
+Hover over each element, click the database icon and select the field you want to use.

 For your “Get started” button, link to each course’s overview page.
 To do this, use the “Link to a page related to the displayed record” option and grab your course overview page.